List of Elfen Lied characters: Nyu

 Nyu cuts her hair to try to be in appearance like Kouta's deceased little sister Kanae, whom he said horrible things to before she died at the hands of Lucy.
 When Kouta mused if Kanae would ever forgive him for what he said, Nyu copied Kanae's appearance of short hair and a bow and, on account of Kouta asking Nyu what she was up to, said, 'I'm Kanae!' and said she forgave Kouta so he would not be sad.
 Coincidentally, this is the same hairstyle Lucy donned when she was a child herself.

 Lucy is suppressed by Nyu for a large portion towards the series' end, due to one of her horns being damaged, but reemerges in her second fight with Bando.
 She returns again in chapter 83, when her horns return even larger than before and her vectors are much longer (long enough to reach a flying helicopter) as she slaughters soldiers in front of Kouta.
 This causes him to remember that she is the one who killed his family.
 However, her horns are damaged again and she is captured and brought back to Director Kakuzawa.
-He reveals his plot to terminate mankind and to fill the world with Diclonii, and brings out his son, Lucy's half-brother, to try and convince her to join him.
-But despite not having horns, she is able to use her vectors and kills them all.
+He reveals his plot to terminate mankind and to fill the world with Diclonii and convince her to join him.
+But despite not having horns, she is able to use her vectors and kill him.
 She escapes the sinking island in order to face Kouta once again.

 The still injured Kouta is waiting for her and takes her to the top of a lighthouse that his sister liked the view from.
 There Lucy apologizes and Kouta has her promise to never kill again, she does and goes to get an ambulance, but Kazuma is waiting for her and shoots at her.
 Lucy is prepared to die but her newly (fully) manifested third personality, based entirely on Diclonius instincts (the one which in flashbacks, was what urged Lucy to start killing), cuts off his arm.
 Kouta appears and thinks that she has already broken the promise, Kazuma then fires again, but Kouta steps in the way to protect her.
 Lucy then goes on a rampage with her vectors now even longer, destroying the city and causing the military to attack her.
 However, her entropy reaches its limit and her body begins to deteriorate, so she uses her remaining powers to put Kouta's cells back together and save him as she sings "Elfenlied".
 The entire Kaede inn family arrive as do the military, and Lucy begins to attack them and then spread her vectors worldwide, threatening to blow up the entire planet and kill every living being.
 Fulfilling the vow he made to Lucy as children, Kouta reluctantly shoots her, and takes her life.

+In the Anime Lucy seemly lets herself fall to death instead though an audio drama revealed she did survive it but permanently remains as Nyu.